simonscmap/CMAP_docs/_build/html/_sources/faq_and_contributing/datasubmission.rst.txt

     - length: <100 chars
     - example: Bermuda Institute of Ocean Sciences

-7. **dataset_distributor**: name of the distributor of the data product (optional: if the dataset source differs from the distributor).
+7. **offical_cruise_name(s)**: If applicable, list official cruise name associated with your dataset. (enter each ref. in a separate row). (optional).
     - type: string
+    - example:  KOK1606

+8. **dataset_distributor**: name of the distributor of the data product (optional: if the dataset source differs from the distributor).
+    - type: string
     - length: <100 chars
     - example:  Distributed by NASA PODAAC

-8. **dataset_acknowledgement**: Any acknowledgement(s) for this dataset
+9. **dataset_acknowledgement**: Any acknowledgement(s) for this dataset
   	- type: string
   	- length: <100 chars

-9. **contact_email**: Email address of data submitter.
+10. **contact_email**: Email address of data submitter.
 Note: This will be public information in the database.
   	- type: string
   	- length: <100 chars

-10. **dataset_history**: notes regarding the evolution of the dataset with respect to the previous versions, if applicable.
+11. **dataset_history**: notes regarding the evolution of the dataset with respect to the previous versions, if applicable.
   	- type: string
   	- length: <100 chars

-11. **dataset_description**: A description of your dataset detailing collection and processing methodology.
+12. **dataset_description**: A description of your dataset detailing collection and processing methodology.
   	- type: string
   	- length: no limit

-12. **dataset_references**: Links/citations associated with the dataset documentations/publications (enter each ref. in a separate row). (optional).
+13. **dataset_references**: Links/citations associated with the dataset documentations/publications (enter each ref. in a separate row). (optional).
   	- type: string
   	- length: <500 chars per item

-13. **climatology**: is the dataset a climatology product? (<null if not climatology, 1 climatology>)
+14. **climatology**: is the dataset a climatology product? (<null if not climatology, 1 climatology>)
   	- type: string
   	- length: <10 chars